 Welcome to New Dimensions Radio!

-Edward Abbey was one of our foremost Western essayist and novelists, and a militant conservationist.
-Abbey describes himself in his book Abbey’s Road, "I am a redneck myself, born and bred on a submarginal farm in Appalachia, descended from an endless line of dark-complicated, lug-eared, beetle-browed, insolent barbarian peasants, a line reaching back to the dark forests of central Europe and the alpine caves of my Neanderthal primogenitors."
-He’s been described as an environmental writer which is, as his bio on his website offers, “a title not of his choosing or liking.
-He preferred not to categorize his style at all, but rather to ‘Let his prose do his talking for him.’ ” He wrote about the earth and his love of it.
+Edward Abbey was one of our foremost Western essayists and novelists.
+He was also a militant conservationist.
+Abbey describes himself in his book Abbey’s Road, "I am a redneck myself, born and bred on a submarginal farm in Appalachia, descended from an endless line of dark-complected, lug-eared, beetle-browed, insolent barbarian peasants, a line reaching back to the dark forests of central Europe and the alpine caves of my Neanderthal primogenitors."
+He’s been described as an environmental writer which is “a title not of his choosing or liking.
+He preferred not to categorize his style at all, but rather to ‘let his prose do his talking for him.’ ” He wrote about the earth and his love of it.
 “He was a desert anarchist, a character of elaborate contradictions and eccentricities whose words either infuriated or delighted his readers.”
 He was a unique voice for the preservation of wilderness.

 His books include:

 To learn more about the work of Edward Abbey go to www.abbeyweb.net.

 Host: Michael Toms Interview Date: 10/28/1988 Program Number: 2115